Cray-HPE/docs-csm/operations/firmware/FASUpdate_Script.md

 * `--file filename` : Name of the action recipe file (required for update).
 * `--list` : List the available action recipe files in the default or specified directory.
 * `--recipedir dir` : Directory containing the action recipe file (if not using the default directory).
-* `--xnames xname1,xname2` : List of xnames to be updated.
+* `--xnames xname1,xname2` : List of BMC xnames to be updated.
 If not present, FAS will check all xnames.
 * `--overrideDryrun {true/false}` : Default false - Set to true to do an actual update run instead of a dryrun.
 * `--imageID imageID` : Update nodes to `imageID` instead of the latest firmware available.
 * `--watchtime sec` : Number of seconds to wait before outputting the summary status (default 30).